ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 1. Lab profiles field, a comma separated list of profiles the user should have access to.
 Ex: `m6a.large, m6a.xlarge`.
 By default the field will be prepopulated with the labs default set of profiles.

-1. Add button, adds a user to the lab with the requested set of profiles.
+1. Add button: Adds a user to the lab with the requested set of profiles.
 If the user was already added to the lab, it will overwrite their previous profiles with the provided profiles.

 #### Filtering Users